Deliver “Delight and Passion” to people

 At that time, my motivation was not so much to create a community, but to entertain and make the people in the community happy.
 So, after graduating from university, I thought it might be a good idea to continue living in a farming village and make a living as a half-farmer, half-builder.”

-Kishida: "I spoke with the general manager and heard in detail about the intention behind concept design of the museum.
-It was truly a job creating culture.
+Kishida: "I spoke with the overall manager and learned in detail about the intentions behind the museum's concept design.
+It was truly a job of creating culture.
 I remember being surprised that such an interesting company existed."

 Kishida: I chose to become a planner rather than a designer because I wanted to be involved in the phase of thinking about the essence of a facility.
 I got a job offer without any problems, and I'm here now."